 35. I'm not sure whether they rotated the staff.
 I think it was the same staff every day until a certain time at night.
-Mr GWD was SNR was SNR he was a wee baldy guy.
-Mr MKI was my classroom teacher on the education side of things.
+Mr was was snr was snr was a wee baldy guy.
+Mr was my classroom teacher on the education side of things.
 He wasn't in charge of Larchgrove.
 He was one of the residential staff.
 He had red receding hair.
 He wore thick bifocal glasses.